SierraTecnologia/Facilitador/docs/inspiracao/decoy/models.md

 ## Serialization

-Models are configured to return instances of `Bkwld\Decoy\Collections\Base` as their collection.
+Models are configured to return instances of `Facilitador\Decoy\Collections\Base` as their collection.
 The `Base` collection adds an API that allows you to register transformations that get applied before serialization.
 For instance:

 ```php?start_inline=1
 Route::get('articles.json', function() {